 Nobody’s an island.
-If you focus solely on improving your own performance you without any form of external mediation, the law of unintended consequences will inevitably kick in and you’ll find the strengths you’ve worked so hard hone becoming weaknesses.
+If you focus solely on improving your own performance without any form of external mediation, the law of unintended consequences will inevitably kick in and you’ll find the strengths you’ve worked so hard to hone becoming weaknesses.
 Continue reading Leadership Lessons from Confucius: the invisible line

 Read this new English translation of the Analects of Confucius Book 7 to learn more about the teachings of China’s most famous philosopher.
 It provides a vivid portrait of the sage’s personality and motivations, as well as his opinions on various followers and other contemporary and historical figures.

 Confucius said: “I transmit but I don’t create.
 I am faithful to and love the past.
 In this respect, I dare to compare myself with Old Peng.”